jundalisay/superb/content/en/research/epicurus/nature/book-6/part-b.md

-B.: Terrestrial Phenomena
+---
+heading: Part B
+title: "Terrestrial Phenomena"
+linkTitle: Part B
+# date: 2022-07-24
+weight: 6
+description: Thunder when clouds clash together face to face
+author: "Titus Lucretius Carus"
+image: /covers/things.jpg
+---

+## The law of earthquakes

-B. Phenomena of earth.Come now and learn what is the law of earthquakes.
-And first of all let yourself suppose that the earth is below, just as above, full on all sides of windy caverns; and you must think it bears in its bosom many lakes and many pools and cliffs and sheer rocks;1.
-Earthquakes.
+Above and below the earth are windy caverns on all sides.
+It bears in its bosom many lakes and many pools and cliffs and sheer rocks;

+1. Earthquakes.
 The earth underneath has caverns and streams and rocks. and that many rivers hidden beneath the back of the earth roll on amain their waves and submerged stones.
 For clear fact demands n that it should be in all parts like itself.
 When these things then are placed and linked together beneath it, the earth above trembles, shaken by great falling masses, when beneath time has caused huge caverns to fall in; nay, indeed, whole mountains fall,(a) When some cavern falls in, an earthquake is caused, and at the great sudden shock tremblings creep abroad thence far and wide.
 And with good reason, since whole houses by the roadside tremble when shaken by a wagon of no great weight, and rock none the less, whenever a stone in the road jolts on the iron circles of the wheels on either side.
 1